The Thailand Dream

 Besides, my job isn’t as simple as just teaching.
 Teaching the content is one thing, but teaching in a way so that the children can relate to is quite another.
 It’s a lot of learning — you learn how to communicate with the students who don’t speak a common language with you; you learn what suits or doesn’t suit certain students.
 It involves a lot of patience, a lot of hard work.
 So if you have none of these qualities, then teaching isn’t for you.

 Thirdly, as I’m pursuing this very special stint, I’m also pursuing an uncertain future.
 I have my own worries about it, so does my better half.
 Like I’ve revealed in this post, I don’t know when my job as a teacher in Thailand will come to an end.
 It could be a year down the road.
 It could be two.
 The journey after that is pretty vague.

 As much as my life being a teacher here sounds every bit exciting, truthfully, one doesn’t need to be outside the country to be able to live his or her dream.
 What is important is that whatever you may be doing right now, do it wholeheartedly and live every moment.

 Sometimes I may brag a little too much about my life being a teacher here, but does that mean I wasn’t living my life when I was in Malaysia?
 Certainly not.
 I was as passionate as I am now, always having something up my sleeve to work on, always being positively occupied.

 This post is not meant to throw a wet blanket over whatever adventure you may want to pursue.
-As a person who has walked this path, I have naturally seen and experienced more; I can therefore shed some light into what is reality and what isn’t when it comes to a foreigner “living the Thailand dream”.
+As a person who has walked this path, I have naturally seen and experienced more; I can therefore shed some light into what is reality and what isn’t when it comes to a foreigner “living the Thai dream”.
 Things may not be like you may see on the media.